noname1711/Linux_-_Android_Embedded/Process/README.md

 ```bash
 ps -ef | grep myapp
 ```
 change myapp by your name, see pts/0, it mean success.
-But we only check this in 10s after child process sleeping After both of them, should be clean that:
+But we only check this in 10s after child process sleeping.

+After both of them, should be clean that:
 ```bash
 make clean